Obstructions to deforming curves on an Enriques-Fano 3-fold: Deformations of curves on Enriques-Fano -folds

 In this section, we prove Theorem~\ref{thm:main2}.
 Let $X$ be an Enriques-Fano $3$-fold of genus $g$, $S$ an Enriques surface in $X$ and $C$ a smooth connected curve on $S$ of genus $g(C)$.

 \paragraph{\bf Proof of Theorem~\ref{thm:main2}}

 We first show a strategy of the proof, which is very similar to that of \cite[Theorem~1.2]{Nasu5}.
 By Lemma~\ref{lem:nonsingularity of flag}, we have $H^1(X,N_{(C,S)/X})=0$, which implies that the Hilbert-flag scheme $\HF^{sc} X$ of $X$ is nonsingular at $(C,S)$.
-Moreover, there exists an exact sequence
+Moreover, it follows from \eqref{ses:normal1} that there exists an exact sequence